My 3 year old came up to me out of the blue and said, “I love you,” and gave me a big hug.

 I did 30 minutes of yoga and felt amazing after.

-I listened to my guided meditation for releasing old energy and felt so much lighter after.
+I listened to my guided meditation for releasing perfectionism and anxiety, and felt so much lighter after.

 These were some of the good moments from my day.